 In 1768 approximately 600 acres of land at Coole was purchased by Robert Gregory on his return to Ireland following service with the East India Company.
 It remained with the Gregory family until 1927 when it was sold to the Irish State.
 Residing there at that time was Lady Gregory, already a legend in her lifetime as a dramatist, folklorist and co-founder of the Abbey Theatre with W.B.
 Yeats and Edward Martyn.

-In 1880 Sir William aged 63 married Isabella Augusta Perrse who was 28.
+In 1880 Sir William, then aged 63, married Isabella Augusta Persse who was 28.
 One son Robert was born in 1881.
 Following Sir William’s death in 1892, Lady Gregory devoted much of her time to writing.
 She was one of the most important figures in the Irish Literary Revival of the early 20th century, not least because of the way she transformed Coole into a focal point for those who shaped that movement, making it a place they would return to time and time again to talk, to plan, to be inspired.

 Lady Gregory died on 22nd May 1932.
 The magic of Coole which inspired so many can still be experienced even though the house no longer stands.
 Her legacy of writings and tree plantings survive, described by Sean O’Casey as “her chief charmers, the one nearest her mind, the other nearest her heart”.

-Lady Gregory’s love of Coole and its ‘Seven Woods’, immortalised by Yeats, is manifested in her writings and those of her literary guests.
+Lady Gregory’s love of Coole and its ‘Seven Woods’, immortalised by Yeats, is manifest in her writings and those of her literary guests.

 “These woods have been well loved, well tended by some who came before me, and my affection has been no less than theirs.
 The generations of trees have been my care, my comforters.
 Their companionship has often brought me peace.” – Lady Gregory, Coole, 1931